2020 United States presidential election: Statistics

 Biden won 25 states, the District of Columbia, and one congressional district in Nebraska, totaling 306 electoral votes.
 Trump won 25 states and one congressional district in Maine, totaling 232 electoral votes.
-This result was exactly the reverse of Trump's victory, 306 to 232, in 2016 (excluding faithless electors), making it the first time two consecutive elections featured the same electoral-vote distribution between candidates.
+This result was exactly the reverse of Trump's victory, 306 to 232, in 2016 (excluding faithless electors).
 Biden became the first Democrat to win the presidential election in Georgia since 1992 and in Arizona since 1996, and the first candidate to win nationally without Florida since 1992 and Ohio since 1960, casting doubt on Ohio's continued status as a bellwether state.
+Biden also became the first Democrat to win the presidential election without Iowa since 1976.
 Biden carried five states won by Trump in 2016: Arizona, Georgia, Michigan, Pennsylvania, and Wisconsin.
+Despite his relatively comfortable 74 vote margin in the Electoral College, Biden only won the decisive states of Wisconsin, Georgia and Arizona by a combined 43,000 votes.
 He also became the first Democrat since 2008 to carry Nebraska's 2nd congressional district, winning one electoral vote from the state.
 Trump did not win any states won by Clinton in 2016.
-Biden's three gains in the Rust Belt—Michigan, Pennsylvania and Wisconsin—were widely characterized as a rebuilding of the blue wall, a term widely used in the press for the states consistently won by Democrats from 1992 to 2012, broken by Trump in 2016 when he flipped those three Rust Belt states.
+Biden's three gains in the Rust Belt—Michigan, Pennsylvania and Wisconsin—were widely characterized as a rebuilding of the blue wall, a term widely used in the press for the states consistently won by Democrats from 1992 to 2012, broken by Trump in 2016 when he narrowly flipped those three Rust Belt states.
 Nevertheless, amidst Trump's national and electoral defeat, his scoring decisive victories in Ohio, Iowa, and Florida for the second time, after their having backed Obama twice, has led many commentators to conclude they have shifted from perennial swing states to reliable red states.